AI Glossary

 Intelligence Augmentation

 Using AI technologies to enhance and extend human cognitive abilities, rather than replacing humans.
-It focuses on AI as a tool to make people smarter and more effective.
+It focuses on AI as a tool to amplify human intelligence and capabilities.

 Intelligent Automation (IA)